Muukid/muTrueType/README.md

 ## Demo resources

-The demos use other files to operate correctly.
+The demos use other files to operate correctly when running as a compiled executable.
 These other files can be found in the `resources` folder within `demos`, and this folder is expected to be in the same location that the program is executing from.
 For example, if a user compiles a demo into `main.exe`, and decides to run it, the `resources` folder from `demos` should be in the same directory as `main.exe`.

 The resources' licenses may differ from the licensing of mutt itself; see the [license section that covers demo resources](#licensing-of-demo-resources).

+## Demo include dependencies

+Some demos use other include files to function properly.
+These files can be found in the `include` folder within `demos`, and should be within the user's include directory when compiling the demos.

 # Licensing